November 20th, 2018 | For Family Members

 - Ensuring seniors are eating healthy, balanced meals, getting vitamins, and have a supply of fresh nutritious food in the refrigerator and pantry that isn’t expired.
 Many aging adults and those with memory needs forget to remove old, expired, or spoiled food.

 - Aging adults with memory care needs or other seniors taking medication dosage correctly and at the right time.
-Assisted living communities provide senior’s medication management and medication problem avoidance.
-Medical staff at assisted living communities also know things like the safest NSAID (like ibuprofen) for seniors (over 65 years) as well as other medications.
+Assisted living residences provide senior’s medication management and medication problem avoidance.
+Medical staff at assisted living residences also know things like the safest NSAID (like ibuprofen) for seniors (over 65 years) as well as other medications.

 - To keep important financial tasks like paying bills on time, as well as opening and disposing of mail to prevent mail fraud or identity theft.